teambit/docs/docs/tutorials/bit-angular-tutorial.md

 $ bit login
 ```

-This will open your browser and will log into your account.
+This will open your browser where you can log into your account.
 If you are already logged in, a success message will be displayed.
 You are now ready to start using Bit.

 As part of the login process, Bit sets up your local configuration.
 You can see your configuration by typing: